qikr/qikr/README.md

-Yoyo I make small programs / mods for minecraft hmu on discord if you got any questions jason.#6009
+Yoyo I make small programs / mods hmu on discord if you got any questions jason.#6009